 Pro-tip #2: Get motion-sickness pills before your trip, you might need them!
 Do note that they generally kick in about 30 minutes after consumption.
 The ship’s clinic also carries this medication, but we would still recommend getting it pre-embarkation.

 Once you've booked your seacation, you'll have to do a mandatory online check-in before embarkation.
 Online check-in will be available 90 days before your embarkation date.
-Check out Dream Cruises' helpful infographic on what to expect on departure day.

 I’m sure most of you have heard mixed reviews about the COVID-19 swab test.
 This might cause some pre-embarkation fear.
 We were scared too.
 But once we were there, we soon realized we were sitting for the Antigen Rapid Test, which is nominally way more comfortable than the oft-spoken about PCR Test.
 The swab was mid-nasal, which means it only so much as tickles your nasal cavity, and doesn’t go all the way down to your throat.
 Phew.